 Not all changes have been completely positive.
 Because of all the inspiration being constantly available, and because of all of the photos that get shared on social media, couples have high expectations for their wedding and may sometimes even feel peer pressure or the need to “keep up with the Joneses” thanks to digital media.
 While it’s not a bad thing for couples to want their wedding to meet their expectations, putting expectations too high can result in disappointment and be quite costly in the end.

 How has digital media affected your expectations of the wedding industry?
-Share your thoughts in the comments.Opinions expressed here by Contributors are their own.
+Share your thoughts in the comments.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.